Leopoldskron and Hellbrunn

 - Fuschl, St. Gilgen and St. Wolfgang

-- Hotel Bristol on the Makartplatz was the hotel where Christopher Plummer stayed and spent many a night playing the piano at the hotel bar.
+- Hotel Bristol on the Makartplatz was the hotel where Christopher Plummer stayed.
+He spent many a night there playing the piano at the hotel bar.

-- Salzburg was a dream come true for the children: The governess showed them the sights of the city and they had great fun at the Wasserspiele in Hellbrunn (water gardens).
+- Salzburg was a dream come true for the child actors.
+Their governess showed them the sights of the city and they had great fun at the Hellbrunn Trick Fountains.

 - The song “Do-Re-Mi” was filmed in the Mirabell Gardens in Salzburg.
-Julie Andrews was not able to play the guitar and sing at the same time.
-After a vehement dispute with the director, Julie Andrews found a proven home remedy: a glass of brandy after which the scene was no problem.
+Julie Andrews found that she wasn’t able to play the guitar and sing at the same time.
+After a vehement dispute with the director, Andrews discovered a proven home remedy.
+After a stiff glass of brandy, she found that shooting the scene was no problem!

-- Debbie Turner alias “Marta” lost her milk teeth during filming and dentists had to design temporary teeth to fill the gaps.
+- Debbie Turner, alias Marta, lost her milk teeth during filming and dentists had to provide her with false teeth to fill in the gaps.